tmaiaroto/discfg/README.md

 The goal is not to re-invent the wheel.
 There are many other solutions out there that work well.
 However, they are mostly "self-host" solutions.
 As a result, there is a bit of maintenance involved and additional cost to get the redundancy.
 Plus, many of these solutions don't really take access control into account.
-That's up to you to manage.
+That's up to you to manage. _A big goal for discfg is a serverless option._

-There should be a cheaper, more convenient, option in the mix.
+There should be a cheaper, perhaps more convenient, option in the mix.
 Yes, you'll have to make some concessions for that...But that doesn't mean you still can't get a highly available solution that costs less and is easier to maintain.

-Originally, this project was heavily inspired by [etcd](https://github.com/coreos/etcd).
+Originally, this project was heavily inspired by the wonderful [etcd](https://github.com/coreos/etcd).
 The goal was to create an alternative that would be cheaper to host, leverage AWS infrastructure, and have a flexible storage engine which would allow you to choose how to storage the data.

 However, the project has since deviated far away from etcd.
 There are some very important differences and the intended use case is a bit different.
 People are using etcd (and raft) for some fantastic things.
 The target use case for discfg isn't quite the same, though there is some cross-over.
+There's some ideas that discfg borrows from etcd.

 In fact, due to discfg's flexiblity, there may be other possible uses beyond the original intent of (micro)services within AWS.